Winslow, Buckinghamshire: Transport

 The Sustrans National Cycle Route 51 (Oxford – Colchester) goes east–west through Winslow, via Milton Keynes or Bicester.
 A 5.6 mile shared use path between Buckingham and Winslow was completed in 2017.

-Bus services to and through Winslow include Arriva Shires & Essex's X60 Aylesbury – Milton Keynes express, the route 60 Aylesbury – Buckingham, and the route 50 Milton Keynes – Winslow.
+Bus services to and through Winslow include Arriva Shires & Essex's X6 Aylesbury – Milton Keynes via Buckingham, the route 60 Aylesbury – Buckingham, and the route 50 Milton Keynes – Winslow.
 There are also numerous Winslow Community Bus Services.

 Winslow town council

 Winslow Town Council (WTC) is a group of 12 members, split into 4 committees : Amenities, Development, Events, and Finances and General Purposes.
 The Town Council meets around once a month.

 The Council is made up of 2 Liberal Democrats, 1 Labour, 2 Conservatives and 7 Independent councillors.

 Education

 Winslow is home to Furze Down School for children with special educational needs, aged 5–19.
 The town is also served by Winslow Church of England School, which is a mixed, voluntary controlled primary school, that takes children from ages four to eleven.
 As of 2018, the school has approximately 520 pupils.

 State Secondary schools for Winslow children are Sir Thomas Fremantle School (a free school) in Winslow; the Buckingham School (a secondary modern) and the Royal Latin School (a grammar school) in nearby Buckingham; the Cottesloe School in Wing; and a range of comprehensive schools in Milton Keynes.